 B. Make Guacamole and put in serving bowl (so avocados stay as bright green as possible)

-E. Take items out of refrigerator and place on table in the assembly line [see photo from previous post]
+E. Reheat beans and meet, and place on table in the assembly line [see photo from previous post]

 If making the 7-Layer Dip and having brunch instead, follow the first two Stages, as listed above.
 Make the meat and beans and chop the supporting ingredients.
-You can make the first three layers and chop the rest of the ingredients in advance.
-When ready to assemble the dish, have the Guacamole made, allowing extra for your guests to munch on when they arrive.
+You can make the first three layers and chop the rest of the ingredients in advance, to add at the end so that they are fresh.
+When ready to assemble the dish, have the guacamole and salsa made, allowing extra for your guests to munch on when they arrive.
 The additional layers will take about 10 minutes to put into place.
 You could even prepare this in front of your guests as the stragglers get there.

 No comments: